CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 Any of them!
 The most important thing in picking projects is you pick a topic you enjoy, because it will be a lot easier to do 15 weeks of intensive work and stay focused on a subject you're interested in.
 There are sometimes rumours that particular topics are easier or harder to get good marks in, but this is not the case - every year the highest marked projects are in different subjects.
 Of course it's better to pick a subject you are doing well in and understand, but choose something you genuinely want to research.

 ### Can I make my own project topic?
 Yes, you can approach supervisors with a concrete proposal or with the beginnings of an idea that they can help make into a proposal.
-You can either approach staff you already know, find staff from the spreadsheet, or contact [Shawn, Andrew and Sarah](/contact) who will help you identify possible supervisors.
+You can either approach staff you already know, find staff from the spreadsheet, or contact [the Unit Director](/contact) who will help you identify possible supervisors.

 ### I want to do a project that crosses disciplines - is this possible?
 Yes, you can have two Supervisors in different disciplines, as long as one is in Computer Science, and they both agree.